-Photo: Detail, Agios Eleutherios Gorogepikoos, Athens.
+Photo: Detail, Agios Eleutherios Gorgoepikoos, Athens.
 Credit: Christoph Ziegler

 Did Michael Choniates the 12th century bishop of Athens and an ardent scholar leave us a message on the church he commissioned?

-Agios Eleutherios (Saint Liberator) also named Panagia Gorgoepikoos (Madonna who answers your prayers fast) is located next to the Cathedral in down town Athens.
+Agios Eleutherios (Saint Liberator) also named Panagia Gorgoepikoos (for Madonna who answers your prayers fast or as some scholars claim for Queen Gorgo/Medusa, another mythical creature) is located next to the Cathedral in down town Athens.

 On the same spot ancient Athenians venerated the protector of pregnant women and infants Eilithyia, a female deity pre-existing the Olympian gods.

-We still wish pregnant women in Greece to „get liberated well!“ – to deliver without pains.
+We still wish pregnant women in Greece to „be liberated!“ – to deliver without pains.
 St. Eleutherios plays the same role in the Christian pantheon nowadays…

 The church is build in the Byzantine Cross Athenian style and consists of marble reliefs and other construction elements taken from the surrounding pagan temples.